-Our Christmas Dinner Recipes collection has been updated for 2019.
-We’ve covered all the classic mains—Christmas Glazed Ham, Prime Rib Roast and Yorkshire Pudding, and Roasted Turkey.
-Plus, don’t forget about the delicious sides from Yorkshire Pudding to Roasted Sprouts.
+Our Christmas Dinner Recipes collection has you covered on all the classic mains—Christmas Glazed Ham, Prime Rib Roast and Yorkshire Pudding, and Roasted Turkey.
+Plus, this year, we’ve included some smaller mains for smaller gatherings.
+And don’t forget about the delicious sides from Yorkshire Pudding to Roasted Brussels Sprouts!

 Before dinner begins, satisfy your guests with Christmas appetizers!

 On Christmas, we try to have a special meal that we wouldn’t have every day of the year.
 The standing prime rib roast is a wonderful, striking centerpiece on the holiday table.

 Our Honey-Mustard Glazed Ham makes a striking main dish with its shiny, caramelized coating.
 A tangy, crunchy crust yields a mouthwateringly delicous interior.

 The most traditional holiday dish is the roast goose.
 Most grocers can supply a frozen goose at any time; during the holidays fresh birds are usually available.
 Even better is a free-range goose, which will be more tender and taste better.